Elon, North Carolina

 False Views of the Underworld

-Some say that He went to hell and was there for three days.
-It is called the weekend in hell doctrine.
+Some say that He went to Hell and was there for three days.
+It is called the weekend in Hell doctrine.
 Some preachers teach that.
-Some teach that he not only went to hell; he suffered in hell.
-Furthermore, they go on to say that hell is in the earth.
+Some teach that he not only went to Hell; he suffered in hell.
+Furthermore, they go on to say that Hell is in the earth.
 It is in the center of the earth, the lower parts of the earth.
 None is this is correct.
 It is all hogwash.
+What are the five false views of the underworld?

 1. Jesus suffered in Hell after He died